ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 ## Follow-Up: May 31, 2025: Recorded Demonstration: TurtleBot Approaching a Dynamic Obstacle
 On May 31, 2025, I published an update for the dynamic obstacle detection node that consolidates, into a single view, the various image processing steps, these being dense optical flow, ego-motion via RANSAC affine, residual image, and RANSAC inlier mask.
 Because I believe it will aid in understanding of the underlying dynamic obstacle detection detection logic, I have published a screen recording showing the output of this composite image during a dynamic obstacle approach maneuver—the simulation TurtleBot approaching a moving soda can.

+## Follow-Up: Aug.
+19, 2025: A Note on Performance
+In testing this Dynamic Obstacle Detection ROS 2 package with the accompanying TurtleBot simulation package, I have observed that this Dynamic Obstacle Detection ROS 2 package is only reliable when the robot is moving at low velocities.
+After examining the resource files for the TurtleBot 3 simulation package, in particular, the `model.sdf` file for the `UMD TurtleBot 3 Waffle Pi` model, I discover that the simulated OAK-D camera is configured for a 10 Hz update rate.
+After I inspect the publish rate (`ros2 topic hz`) of the simulated OAK-D camera images (`/camera/image_raw`), I find that the publish rate closely matches the 10 Hz setting.
+After considering these facts, and after closely considering how I implemented this Dynamic Obstacle Detection ROS 2 node to publish not only a composite of multiple images demonstrating each intermediate RANSAC-fitted affine homography and Farneback Dense Optical Flow result, but also a commposite comprising each, I assert that this node only being reliable at low robot velocities is a direct result of the simulation configuration and my prioritizing publishing intermediate results in my implementation, rather than being a direct result of the conceptual approach itself.

 ### Demonstration: TurtleBot Approaching a Dynamic Obstacle
 ![Demo](docs/demo.gif)